-Winter is here and so are the miserable utility bills associated with endlessly heating your home.
-Heating and cooling your home can account for as much as 48% of your utility bills.
-Fortunately, there is a host of ways to combat Old Man Winter.
+Winter is here and so are the higher utility bills associated with endlessly heating your home.
+Heating and cooling your home can account for as much as 40% or more of your utility bills.
+Fortunately, there is a host of ways to combat the costs associated with Old Man Winter.
 Below you’ll find a list of energy efficient ideas to keep you and your family warm this season, whether you live in a house or an apartment.

-If you haven’t already, installing a programmable thermostat is a very easy way to make sure temperatures in the home fluctuate correctly based on the schedule of inhabitants.
-Remember, HVAC systems heat people, not rooms.
-Be sure to program your thermostat to cut back 10 to 15 degrees when people aren’t home during the day.
+If you haven’t already, installing a smart or programmable thermostat is a very easy way to make sure temperatures in the home fluctuate correctly based on the schedule of inhabitants.
+Smart thermostats can learn the schedule of your home and adjust the temperatures inside accordingly.
+If you have a programmable thermostat, be sure to program it to cut back to a cooler level when people aren’t home.
 Turning back your thermostat for 8 hours can save as much at 10% a year on your heating bill.

 Perform an Air Leak Test

 Leaks in windows and doors are one of the biggest culprits to a chilly household.
 If you feel a draft, the first step in sealing it is to find the source of the leak.
 One of the easiest methods to do this is a simple air leak test using a match or incense sick.
 To do perform this test, attempt the following on a windy day or while all exhaust vents are blowing.

 - First, close all your windows and doors.

 - Secondly, with all safety precautions in mind, light an incense stick or a match and pass it by windows and doors.
 If the smoke is sucked out of the room or blown into the room, you found an air leak in your home.

 - Seal any leaks with this DIY project on how to seal air leaks with caulk or this handy guide on weatherstripping.